 It is important that children come to school every day prepared to learn.
 Regular attendance is critical to academic success.
 Continued absences will result in a truancy court hearing.
+Please see the link to the school district policy here.

 Absences